-You can change the font styles in individual cells or for the entire grid.
+You can change the font styles in individual cells or for the entired d.
 In addition, you can hide columns of information.
 When you print the report, any information hidden in the Quick Report window will not appear on the printed report.

-Although you can change the formatting of a Quick Report, the changes are not saved.
+Although you can change the formatting of a Quick Report the changes are not saved.
 They are only used for printing a Quick Report.
-For example, open 6-5 Cost Codes, and using the B, I, and U buttons located under the menu bar, apply bold, italic, or underline formatting to the contents of cells.
+For example, open 6-5 Cost Codes, and using the B, I, and U buttons located under the menu bar, apply bold, italic, or underline formation to the contexts of cells.

 You can hide the columns by right-clicking the column heading and selecting the Hide Selected Column command from the drop-down menu.
-Then click the Print Records button.
-When the Grid Printing window opens, click the Preview report on screen button to view a preview of your changes.
+The city the Print Berry button.
+When the Grid Printing window opens, click the Preview report on schee, button to view a preview of your changes.

-In some cases, a grid may display too many columns for the report to fit on a standard-sized piece of paper even in landscape orientation.
-In such cases, we recommend that you export the quick report to Microsoft Excel, which has the capability to capture all the data on any grid in Sage 100 Contractor.
+In some cases, a grid may display from any columns for the report to fit on a standard-sized piece of paper even in landscape orientation.
+In cases, we recommend that you export the quick report to Microsoft Excel, which has the capability to capture all the date on any grid in Sage 100 Contractor.

-Setting up a shortcut from a report printing window
+Setting up a short out from a port printing window